jpbueno/opencost-oke/README.md

 # Manage Multi-tenant SaaS Costs on OCI OKE with OpenCost

-Independent Software Vendors (ISVs) providing multi-tenant SaaS solutions on Oracle Cloud Infrastructure (OCI) face the challenge of managing costs effectively while ensuring each tenant is billed accurately.
-Running Kubernetes clusters on Oracle Kubernetes Engine (OKE) offers scalability, but without the right tools, cost allocation can be complex, especially when tenants share the same infrastructure.
+Independent Software Vendors (ISVs) delivering multi-tenant SaaS solutions on OCI often face the challenge of managing costs efficiently while ensuring accurate billing for each tenant.
+A common approach among SaaS providers is to run their tenants' workloads on Kubernetes, utilizing Kubernetes Namespaces to logically separate them within the same cluster.
+When deploying clusters on Oracle Kubernetes Engine (OKE), OCI provides detailed cost data for the overall cluster.
+However, it is not able to provide granular cost insights for individual Kubernetes components, such as Namespaces, which are crucial for tracking and billing tenant-specific resource usage.

-In this guide, we will walk you through an easy-to-deploy solution using **OpenCost**, an open-source cost monitoring tool that helps ISVs track and manage costs for their tenants in a multi-tenant SaaS environment on OCI OKE.
-We will focus on a real-world example where tenants are separated by Kubernetes namespaces, along with how to configure custom pricing for OCI resources.
+In this tutorial, we will walk you through an easy-to-deploy solution using **OpenCost**, an open-source cost monitoring tool can help OKE customers track and manage costs for their tenants in a multi-tenant environment on OKE.

-## Why ISVs Need to Manage Costs for Multi-tenant SaaS Applications
+## Why it is Important for ISVs to Manage Costs for Multi-tenant SaaS Applications

-As an ISV, you're likely running SaaS applications where multiple tenants share infrastructure in an OKE cluster.
-The challenge lies in understanding which tenant is consuming which resources—like CPU, memory, and network bandwidth—so that you can allocate costs accurately.
+As an ISV, you’re likely running SaaS applications where multiple tenants share infrastructure within an OKE cluster.
+The challenge is gaining visibility into the costs associated with each tenant’s consumption of resources such as CPU, memory, and network bandwidth.
+Understanding these costs is essential for accurately allocating expenses and ensuring fair billing for each tenant.

 If you don't have visibility into resource usage per tenant, it becomes hard to: